eloicasamayor/BirthdayReminder/README.md

-# Bday Remind
+# Bday Reminder

 A  Flutter project.

 ## The idea

-Save here your friends birthdays so the app can remind you to congratulate them.
+Save your friends birthdays so the app can remind you to congratulate them.